hjvanderhorn/Cortex_vanderHorn_2025_publication/README.md

 Line plots were made using: https://nl.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar.

 Brain regions and states were visualized using: https://github.com/mingruixia/BrainNet-Viewer.

+Raw data can be found in our fitbir repository (fitbir.nih.gov) under reference number FITBIR-STUDY0000339.

 H.J. van der Horn.
 Mayerlab, The Mind Research Network, Albuquerque, NM.
 U.S.A.